 Value-Based Bidding maximizes the number of customers you acquire while maintaining profitability.

 If you don’t already have the CLV for each of your customers, don’t worry.
-We at Retina have taken the latest research in predicting CLV, and turned it into a complementary service called Retina Go! which will predict the CLV for a sample of your customers for free.
+We at Retina have taken the latest research in predicting CLV, and turned it into a complementary service called Retina Go! which predicts the CLV for a sample of your customers for free.
 Retina Go! will also automatically implement these strategies for you.
-Give it a try, or if you have questions about the other ways you can empower your business with CLV, we’d be happy to chat.
+Give it a try!
+Or, if you have questions about other ways you can empower your business with CLV, we’d be happy to chat.